 Neuroscience citation format varies.
 Consult your instructor or the publication you are writing for.
 Common citation format resources are listed below.
 For an overview of more common formats check the WSU Citation Style Quick Guide.

+Check Your Citations When you Import Them!
 Always make sure that all of the metadata from a citation has been saved, and save a permalink to the article (PMID, doi, or publisher provided) in the URL field.
-This is the best way to share the citation with others.

 1. Journal Authority

 2. Article Authority

 3. Author Authority

 4. Citation statistics can vary with self-citing, type of article, discipline, etc. See Using Journal Citation Reports Wisely